 Summary

-Read the full fact sheet- End of life and palliative care helps improve the quality of life for someone who has a life-limiting illness, by offering services, advice, information, referral and support.
+Read the full fact sheet- End of life and palliative care services improve the quality of life for someone with a life-limiting illness, by providing information, advice and referral.

 - End of life and palliative care offers emotional and practical support to families, friends and carers.